lawrenceevalyn/THE-DISS/README.md

-# Next-do: do some serious reading for a bit
+# Next-do: how do 18thC scholars define "popularity"?

 # Thesis Map
 Map of the thesis at this stage: